corda/corda-docs-portal/content/en/release-notes/_index.md

 # Releases

-Release notes for R3 products let you see what's new, what's been enhanced, and what's been fixed.
-Find the release notes for the latest versions of Corda OS, Corda Enterprise, Corda Enterprise Network Manager (CENM), plus links to historic release notes for reference.
+Release notes for R3 products let you see what's new, what's been enhanced, what's been fixed, and any known issues.
+Alongside release notes you can also view third-party license information and reference to release files and their artifact checksums.

+Find here the release notes for the latest versions of Corda open source, Corda Enterprise, and Corda Enterprise Network Manager (CENM), plus links to historic release notes for reference.

 ## Corda 5 Developer Preview

 [The Corda 5 Developer Preview](/en/platform/corda/5.0-dev-preview-1/release-notes-c5dp1.html) is a hands-on advanced look at Corda’s next major iteration, Corda 5.
 You can experiment with three key aspects of Corda 5:

 * A new modular API structure.
 This lets you build applications to use on Corda (CorDapps) and test them efficiently.
-* An HTTPS API, based on Open API principles, that allows you control nodes, and initiate flows remotely.
+* An HTTPS API, based on Open API principles.
+This allows you to control nodes and initiate flows remotely.
 * Package your CordApps with a new Gradle plugin that allows for multi-tenancy applications in future releases.

 ## Corda open source 4.8

-Corda OS 4.8 is the latest open-source version of Corda, with commitments to wire and API stability.
+Corda open source 4.8 is the latest open source version of Corda, with commitments to wire and API stability.
 It introduces several fixes and improvements.
-States and CorDapps from 3.0 and above are compatible with Corda 4.8.See the [full 4.8 release notes](/en/platform/corda/4.8/open-source/release-notes.html).
+States and CorDapps from version 3.0 and above are compatible with Corda 4.8.
+See the [full 4.8 release notes](/en/platform/corda/4.8/open-source/release-notes.html).

 ### Previous versions of Corda open source